davidacarter/pochoir/README.md

 2. You should see `Pochoir7` as one of the filter choices.
 3. Click `Pochoir7` and you should see a set of layers automatically created to break the image into 7 grayscale layers.
 4. The layer named "0%" has the darkest tones and the one named "100%" has the brightest white tones.
 The others are evenly spaced shades of gray.
-5. These masks can be used to cut a set of physical sheet mylar stencils to achieve photorealistic aerosol painting effects.
+5. These masks can be used to cut a set of physical stencils to achieve photorealistic aerosol painting effects.
 6. To simplify to 3 layers, just disregard all layers except for 100%, 50%, and 0%.
 This will reduce detail and increase contrast but can yield nice results with less effort.

 # Example